 Note to Reader:

-In this issue of Waterbucket News, the Partnership for Water Sustainability features an article contributed by Paul Chapman, Executive Director, Nanaimo & Area Land Trust (NALT).
+In this issue of Waterbucket News, published in May 2020, the Partnership for Water Sustainability featured an article contributed by Paul Chapman, Executive Director, Nanaimo & Area Land Trust (NALT).
 Paul is also Chair, Vancouver Island Water Stewardship Symposia Series.
-Below, Paul reflects on what the Series is accomplishing, what a leadership role in the Series has meant for NALT, and how the Series partners anticipate adapting program delivery for Comox Valley 2020 in the face of COVID 19.
+Below, Paul reflected on what the Series is accomplishing, what a leadership role in the Series has meant for NALT, and how the Series partners anticipated adapting program delivery for Comox Valley 2020 in the face of COVID 19.

 CREATING OUR FUTURE: “Beyond Champions – Building a Culture of Water Stewardship” – Paul Chapman

 Building on the success of the first two symposia, the series founding partners – NALT, Partnership for Water Sustainability, Regional District of Nanaimo, Mid Vancouver Island Habitat Enhancement Society (MVIHES), and federal and provincial agencies – reached out to the Comox Valley Conservation Partnership to co-host #3 in the series in collaboration with the inter-regional team.

 “A guiding theme for the series is that an actionable vision translates good intentions into practices on the ground.
 An actionable vision is driven by leadership that mobilizes people and partnerships, a commitment to ongoing learning and innovation, and a budget to back it up.
 Now, as we look ahead to a world after COVID 19, communities need actionable visions more than ever to balance settlement, ecology and economy,” states Kim Stephens, Executive Director, Partnership for Water Sustainability in BC.